BCDevOps/backup-container/README.md

 More information on provisioning `nfs-backup` storage here; [provision-nfs-apb](https://github.com/BCDevOps/provision-nfs-apb)

 ### Restore/Verification Storage Volume
-The recommended (and default) storage class for the restore/verification volume is `gluster-block`.
+The default storage class for the restore/verification volume is `gluster-block`.
 The supplied deployment template will auto-provision this volume for you with it is published.

 This volume should be large enough to host your largest database.
 Set the size by updating/overriding the `VERIFICATION_VOLUME_SIZE` value within the template.